Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Experimental results

 \subsection{Material and method}

 Details of the experiment are outlined elsewhere \cite{Pestka2025}.
 In short, NiPS$_3$ crystals were synthesized via the vapor-transport method and subsequently exfoliated onto Si/SiO$_2$ (oxide thickness 90 nm) that is metal-coated with Au (5 nm)/Ti (1 nm).
-A NiPS$_3$ area of 15 layers of thickness with surface roughness of 0.14\,nm was selected by atomic force microscopy for the temperature dependent $\upmu$m-focused angular resolved photoelectron spectroscopy ($\upmu$-ARPES) performed at the NanoESCA beamline of the Elettra synchrotron radiation facility in Italy at a background pressure of $5\cdot 10^{-11}$\,mbar~\cite{Schneider2012}.
-The samples were annealed at $200^\circ$\,C prior to the $\upmu$-ARPES experiments.
+A NiPS$_3$ area showing 15 layers of thickness and a surface roughness of 0.14\,nm was selected by atomic force microscopy for the temperature dependent $\upmu$m-focused angular resolved photoelectron spectroscopy ($\upmu$-ARPES).
+The magnetic phase transition was confirmed by Raman spectroscopy after the ARPES masurements \cite{Pestka2025,Kuo2016, Muhammad2023, Kim2019b}.
+ARPES data were recorded at the NanoESCA beamline of the Elettra synchrotron radiation facility in Italy at a background pressure of $5\cdot 10^{-11}$\,mbar~\cite{Schneider2012}.
+The samples were annealed at 200 $^\circ$C, prior to the $\upmu$-ARPES experiments.
 The beam spot is $5-10\,\upmu$m and the energy resolution is 50\,meV.
 The Fermi level is determined on Au.
 We partially use curvature to display the photoelectron intensity for the sake of better visibility using an $a_0$ parameter $a_0=0.05$ \cite{Zhang2011}.
 Related raw data intensity plots are available in \cite{Pestka2025}.
-The magnetic phase transition was confirmed by Raman spectroscopy \cite{Pestka2025,Kuo2016, Muhammad2023, Kim2019b}.
+Fits of the energy distribution curves $I(E)$ ($I$: Intensity, $E$. energy) as in Fig.~\ref{Fig. 2a}(f)--(j) employ a Shirley background and two Voigt peaks with the energy position, peak intensity and peak widths as fit parameters.